isaac-art/desktopscript/README.md

-CLICKNG THE ICON TRIGGERS THIS SERIES OF EVENTS:
+CLICKING THE ICON TRIGGERS THIS SERIES OF EVENTS:

   Hide Applications

   Take Screenshot

-  Save image to /pictures/desktopbackground/desktopbacground_DATE_TIME.png
+  Save image to /pictures/desktopbackground/desktopbackground_DATE_TIME.png

   Scale to 1300px width